seanj06/Vincenzos/README.md

 - ####  Where To Find Us Section

-  - This section gives an overview of exactly where the restaurant is loacated and gives information on nearby parking.
+  - This section gives an overview of exactly where the restaurant is located and gives users information on nearby parking.

   - The section also has an interactive map with a pin location for the restaurant.